artursv/WunderMachinaNative/README.md

 ### What is this for

-Running multiple Drupal sites at the same time with as no overhead.
+Running multiple Drupal sites at the same time with as little overhead as possible.

 ### Requirements